jhogan/core/STYLE.md

             ...

 ### Justification
-It's normal for bugs and and code optizitions of varying severity to be noted and accumulated in source code.
+It's normal for bugs and and code optimizations of varying severity to be noted and accumulated in source code.
 Having standard, well defined comment tags helps categorize the severity of the issues.